JamesByers/GA-SEA-DAT1/README.md

 ### Class 1: Introduction to Data Science

 **Learning Objectives**
-*List three expectations the instructor of students *Describe what data science is and what problems it can solve *Describe at least two of the elements of the Final project requirements
+* List three expectations the instructor of students
+* Describe what data science is and what problems it can solve
+* Describe at least two of the elements of the Final project requirements
+* List at least 3 types of data